notthetup/blog/_posts/2006-01-15-trust-your-technolust.md

 Either I am really bored, or I am gone totally crazy.
 Or Both..

 Anyway, so in the past few weeks lots of cool things happened in tech world.
-And what have I been doing them??
+And what have I been doing them?
 Following such things instead of studying.

 There was CES06.
 There was MacWorld and other stuff that I just found out about.